janKekanSan/jankekansan.github.io/pages/sona/interjections.md

 > [pona o tawa sina]{.tokipona}

-These versions could be instructions or well wishes.
+These versions could be instructions or well wishes- but they have similar meanings with or without [o]{.tokipona}.
 It's all about context!

 Try lots of different things!
 Experimenting is key to speaking Toki Pona.